 where $r=\sum_{i=1}^{n}\delta_i$.
 Thus, the $\log$-likelihood function is:

 The likelihood equations are given by:

 where $(\theta_1,\theta_2,\theta_3)=(\beta,\alpha,p)$ and

 The solution of the likelihood equations can be achieved following the same approach discussed in the previous sections.
-On the hand, we can compute the estimates directly from the log-likelihood equation given by (\ref{eqlokcf2}).
+On one hand, we can compute the estimates directly from the log-likelihood equation given by (\ref{eqlokcf2}).
 The codes necessary to compute the estimates are given as follows.

-Note that we have defined a function with the log-likelihood to find the maximum of the likelihood equation.
-We also have used the package \textit{maxLik} \citep{henningsen2011maxlik}.
-It is necessary to start the initial values to initiate the iterative procedure.
-Here, only for illustrative purpose, we use the MLEs of $\alpha$ and $\beta$ obtained from the random censoring that returned $\tilde\alpha=1.11$ and $\tilde\beta=0.88$, while we can consider for $p$ the proportion of censoring as initial value $\tilde{p}=0.6$.
+Note that we defined a function with the log-likelihood to find the maximum of the likelihood equation.
+We also used the package \textit{maxLik} \citep{henningsen2011maxlik}.
+The initial values need to be started to initiate the iterative procedure.
+Here, only for illustrative purposes do we use the MLEs of $\alpha$ and $\beta$ obtained from the random censoring that returned $\tilde\alpha=1.11$ and $\tilde\beta=0.88$, while we can consider for $p$ the proportion of censoring as the initial value $\tilde{p}=0.6$.
 The output of the previous code is given by

 From the initial values, we observe that if the presence of long-term survival is ignored, the parameters estimates are highly biased, while the MLEs as $\hat\alpha=1.71$, $\hat\beta=4.02$ and $\hat{p}=0.44$ with $60\%$ of censored data.
 Although we have not discussed here, the maxLik function can consider different optimization routines, constraining the parameters, and setting the number of iterations \citep{henningsen2011maxlik}.
 Another important characteristic is the easy computation of the Hessian matrix and the standard errors used to construct confidence intervals.
 The matrix can be obtained from the argument \textit{hessian}, while the standard errors are obtained directly from \textit{stdEr} method.